in service to

-Quilting Group: temporarily suspended during Covid19.
-A group of interested members and friends meet each week on Tuesday mornings to put together quilts and baby bundles that are forwarded to transition houses in our city and wherever the need seems to be.
+Quilting Group: A group of interested members and friends meet each week on Tuesday mornings to put together quilts and baby bundles that are forwarded to transition houses in our city and wherever the needs seems to be.
+September - May.

 Regina Lutheran Refugee Committee: Along with other ELCIC congregations in Regina and area, Our Savior's works to share in the financial costs and in the practical work of refugee sponsorship through Canadian Lutheran World Relief, to help as many refugees as possible to resettle in Canada.

 Special Event Volunteers: We are grateful for all the volunteers who make our special events extra special!
 Many of these functions are fundraisers for local charities.
 Examples include Chili & Carols, Pie Social, Gospel Night, Music Concerts and more!

 Sunday Worship Volunteers: We thank those who enhance our worship through their time and talents!
 Every Sunday worship gathering is enhanced by members who pitch in to help with the beautification and décor of our sanctuary though altar guild and flowers, as friendly and welcoming greeters & ushers, as communion servers, sharing special musical performances, as part of the order of worship as liturgists and scripture readers, running basic audio-visual tech from our choir loft, and preparing coffee & refreshments for after worship!
 To get involved or to learn more please contact the church office.

 Our congregation is committed to caring for the gift of God's creation!

 Do I need to be a member to receive holy communion?